AdobeDocs/journey-optimizer.pt-BR/help/using/campaigns/reporting-configuration.md

 <!--The reporting data source configuration allows you to define a connection to a system in order to retrieve additional information that will be used in your reports.-->

-A configuração da fonte de dados de relatórios permite recuperar métricas adicionais que serão usadas no **[!UICONTROL Objectives]** dos relatórios da campanha.
+A configuração da fonte de dados de relatórios permite recuperar métricas adicionais que serão usadas no **[!UICONTROL Objetivos]** dos relatórios da campanha.
 [Saiba mais](content-experiment.md#objectives-global)

 >[!NOTE]
 >